 There are many benefits to salt water chlorination that can best be understood by by first explaining the basics about how a salt water pool system works.
-Unlike traditional chlorine pools that require chlorine pucks or jugs of chemical chlorine you will be creating your own chlorine naturally from the salt in your pool water.
+Unlike traditional chlorine pools that require chlorine pucks or jugs of chemical chlorine to maintain sanitary conditions, you will be creating your own chlorine continuously and naturally from the salt in your pool water.

-The salt water is gentle on your skin and entire body which means you won't get red or irritated eyes and you won't feel sticky after a swim.
-In addition to the health benefits you can expect lower operating costs of up to 50% and you will spend less time maintaining your pool because salt water is more stable.
-Your pool won't produce as many nasty chloramines that can be irritating to skin and have a strong odour.
+The salt water is gentle on your skin and entire body which means you won't experience red or irritated eyes and you won't feel sticky after a swim.
+In addition to the health benefits you can expect lowering operating costs by up to 50% and you will spend less time maintaining your pool because salt water is more stable.
+Your pool also won't produce as many nasty chloramines that can be irritating to skin and have a strong foul odour.

 How do they work?
 A salt water pool system consists of two main components; the control panel and salt cell or chlorine generator.
 The control panel is the heart of the system where you program things like chlorine production and pump run times while also monitoring salt levels and the condition of the cell.
 In most models you can set up other devices like the pump, lighting or chemical dispenser to be completely automated from the control panel.